A

 The seducer in our story is none other than the mythical Faust as retold by Johann Wolfgang von Goethe, whose writings inspired Schubert to compose some of his most important music.
 Enjoy …

-Bibiana Nwobilo (soprano)
+Performer: Bibiana Nwobilo (soprano)

 Composition: Franz Schubert, “Gretchen am Spinnrade,” D. 118